collective/collective.developermanual/source/sessions/login.rst

 Extracting credentials try to extract log-in (username, password) from HTTP request.

 Below is an example how to extract and authenticate the user manually.
-It is mostly sui    le for unit testing.
+It is mostly suitable for unit testing.
 Note that given login field isn't necessarily the username.
 For example, `betahaus.emaillogin <http://pypi.python.org/pypi/betahaus.emaillogin>`_ add-on authenticates users by their email addresses.